wmhilton-stoplight/platform-docs/2a.-style-guides/g-rule-examples.md

 <!-- theme: info -->
 <!--Shared style guides are available on the **Professional** and **Enterprise** plans.-->

-> This feature is in preview.
-Reach out to nauman@stoplight.io for more information.
+> Style guides are available for new workspaces and on request.
+Contact nauman@stoplight.io for more information.

 The Stoplight Style Guide provides a set of targets and rules for all API projects.
 You can use the rules as-is, disable them, or create your own rules.
 The following examples explain how to create custom targets and rules.